* = favorites

 If you want to enjoy the convenience of eating at a drive-thru like a normal human being, Aktu Taktu is a popular (often late-night) drive thru (and sit-down) fast food restaurant with a vegan burger served with vegan cheese, vegan mayo/sauce, and a vegan patty!
 And it actually tastes pretty darn good!

 Icelanders will be like “Why are you recommending that place???”
-It's a gas station, but with some groceries and a small kitchen and grill.
-The only reason I mention this place is because it's open 24-hours.
+It’s a gas station, but with some groceries and a small kitchen and grill.
+The only reason I mention this place is because it’s open 24-hours.
 If you absolutely NEED a place to eat or congregate when all else is closed, this place is there as an option.
 You can order many non-vegan sandwiches, but this place added a vegan burger to their menu.
-It's not the tastiest vegan burger you'll find — if you've ever had that sort of Dr. Praegers veggie burger – the blah kind they serve in most NYC diners – but in recent years they’ve really dressed it up with vegan cheese, onion rings, pickles… It’s a pretty impressive, loaded burger!
+It’s not the tastiest vegan burger patty you’ll find — if you’ve ever had that sort of Dr. Praegers veggie burger – the blah kind they serve in most NYC diners – but in recent years they’ve really dressed it up with vegan cheese, onion rings, pickles… It’s a pretty impressive, loaded burger!
 This is sort of where people in Iceland would go after a night of drinking if they need to get a hot meal to soak up the alcohol.
 So that’s kinda what you can find here, but seriously, in recent years even this vegan option has become a pretty competitive (read: delicious) option.
 I do recommend it!

 – FRENCH FRIES!